 Activities on development of multiservice telecommunication networks and implementation of the IMS-platform are actively carried out, thereby creating the conditions for provision to each customer of a variety of telecommunication services, starting from telephony, broadband Internet access to television services via IP protocol.

-153 telecom operators function in the field of Internet access provision services.
+143 telecom operators function in the field of Internet access provision services in Belarus.

-More than 9.4 million subscribers use broadband Internet access.
+More than 11.4 million subscribers in the republic use broadband Internet access.

 In December, 2015 JV Belarusian Cloud Technologies (beCloud trademark) launched the commercial operation of cellular mobile telecommunication networks of LTE standard (4G), which is the new technological stage in cellular mobile telecommunication networks development in the Republic of Belarus.
-By the end of 2018 LTE technology will be implemented in regional centers and other residential areas with the population more than 50 thousand people.
+Currently, LTE services cover 75.7% of the republic’s population.

 On February 1, 2012 in the Republic of Belarus the number portability service (MNP) was implemented, allowing a subscriber to keep his/her subscriber’s number when changing a cellular mobile telecommunication operator.